rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 types).
 In other words, a forced unwind operation on one platform will simply deallocate Rust frames without true unwinding on other platforms.

-This RFC specifies that:
+This RFC specifies that, regardless of the platform or the ABI string (`"C"` or `"C unwind"`), any platform features that may rely on forced unwinding are:

-* It is undefined behavior to cross Rust frames with destructors via such language features and library functions, regardless of the platform or the ABI.
+* _undefined behavior_ if they cross frames with destructors or a `catch_unwind` call
-* Conversely, such language features may always safely cross Rust frames _without_ destructors.
+* _defined behavior_ otherwise

+As an example, this means that Rust code can (indirectly, via C) invoke `longjmp` using the "C" ABI, and that `longjmp` can unwind or otherwise cross Rust frames, so long as those frames do not contain any pending destructors or make use of `catch_unwind`.
+If those Rust frames do contain pending destructors, then invoking `longjmp` would be undefined behavior (and hence a bug).

 [inside-rust-forced]: https://blog.rust-lang.org/inside-rust/2020/02/27/ffi-unwind-design-meeting.html#forced-unwinding